-- (1) System to ensure that Members of the Board of Directors execute their responsibilities in compliance with relevant laws and regulations and the Articles of Incorporation. - •Directors ensure that compliance with laws, regulations and social ethics is the basis for business activities by repeatedly communicating to officers and employees the spirit of the Toyota Tsusho Group's Fundamental Philosophy through documents and through their words and actions. - The Company appoints multiple outside directors with objective, expert perspectives and appropriately makes decisions through its Board of Directors. - The Company appoints a Chief Strategy Officer, Chief Financial Officer, Chief Compliance Officer and Chief Digital & Technology Officer receiving the Board of Director's decision-making, perform subsequent operation. - •For its company-wide sustainability management issues, the Company forms a Sustainability Committee chaired by the president and CEO, established a company-wide CSR activities policy and inculcate it among all officers and employees, and establish a CSR promotion structure. - The Company promotes information sharing and mutual checks and balances among officers and established a structure that enables decision-making that exercises company-wide control by means of various committees and other cross-organizational deliberative bodies in addition to the executive deliberative bodies consisting of the Board of Directors, Executive Board Members' Meeting, and Executive Officers Meeting. - By practicing their segregated duties, involved departments evaluate, control, check, and monitor business execution in business processes and endeavor to improve management systems by means such as collecting and enlightening the latest information on compliance and identifying and rectifying problems. - A Chief Financial Officer has been appointed as the person in charge of enhancing systems to ensure the reliability of financial reporting. - The company is upgrading its systems to ensure the reliability of financial reporting under the direction of the Chief Financial Officer. - A Chief Compliance Officer has been appointed as the person in charge and is responsible for establishing compliance systems. - The vice president in charge of the Audit Department evaluates of and reports on the effectiveness of internal controls over financial reporting. - The Audit Department regularly conducts internal audits of departments and business sites and advised officers in charge of the audit results at audit review meetings, submitting recommendations for improvement and correction of problems, after reporting to the vice president in charge of the Audit Department.
-The Audit Department has persons in charge at audited departments report o the status of improvement i response to audit findings and confirm in follow-up audits the status of improvement of any matters the general manager of the Audit Department considers necessary.
+- (1) System to ensure that Members of the Board of Directors execute their responsibilities in compliance with relevant laws and regulations and the Articles of Incorporation. - •Directors ensure that compliance with laws, regulations and social ethics is the basis for business activities by repeatedly communicating to officers and employees the spirit of the Toyota Tsusho Group's Fundamental Philosophy through documents and through their words and actions. - The Company appoints multiple outside directors with objective, expert perspectives and appropriately makes decisions through its Board of Directors. - The management team/executive leadership receive the decision of the Board of Directors, and carry out subsequent operational management as appropriate. - •For its company-wide sustainability management issues, the Company forms a Sustainability Committee chaired by the president and CEO, established a company-wide CSR activities policy and inculcate it among all officers and employees, and establish a CSR Promotion structure. - •The Company promotes information sharing and mutual checks and balances among officers and established a structure that enables decision-making that exercises company-wide control by means of various committees and other cross-organizational deliberative bodies in addition to the executive deliberative bodies consisting of the Board of Directors, Executive Board Members' Meeting, and Executive Officers Meeting. - By practicing their segregated duties, involved departments evaluate, control, check, and monitor business execution in business processes and endeavor to improve management systems by means such as collecting and enlightening the latest information on compliance and identifying and rectifying problems. - A Chief Financial Officer has been appointed as the person in charge of enhancing systems to ensure the reliability of financial reporting. - The officer responsible for the Compliance & Crisis Management Department, which is under the direct control of the President & CEO, is in charge of building a Compliance System. - •The officer responsible for the Audit Department, which is under the direct control of the President & CEO, will evaluate and report on the effectiveness of the internal control concerned with financial reporting. - •The Audit Department regularly conducts internal audits of departments and business sites and advised officers in charge of the audit results at audit review meetings, submitting recommendations for improvement and correction of problems, after reporting to the vice president in charge of the Audit Department.
+The Audit Department has persons in charge at audited departments report the status of improvement response to audit findings and confirm in follow-up audits the status of improvement of any matters the general manager of the Audit Department considers necessary.